nbraunsc/Fragments/README.md

 The final step is the "reap" set and is run once all the fragment calculations are complete using the following command:

 `python reap.py >> <outfile>`

+Where `<outfile>` is the file where the output from the MIM calculation will be written.

 ## How to run MIM code (using Ray formalism)